thinkinglabs/thinkinglabs.github.io/_notes/20170525-xp2017-make-the-agile-transition-work-and-what-hr-can-do-to-support-it-maike-goldkuhle.md

 tags: [ Agile, HR, XP2017 ]
 ---

-There are my notes on Maike Goldkuhle's session at XP2017 on HR and Agile.
+These are my notes on Maike Goldkuhle's session at XP2017 on HR and Agile.
 I wanted to attend this session because there is very little said about the role of HR in agile transitions.